 2. The opposite 2 tubes are called corpus spongiosum.
 These are soft spongy tissues that are stuffed with blood to create penis stiffness during erection.

 During intercourse, the stiffness of the penis makes it hard enough to push into a woman’s vagina.
-Then the urethra acts as a channel to hold semen into the vagina.
+Then the urethra acts as a channel to hold semen in the vagina.

 SYMPTOMS OF THE PEYRONIE DISEASE ARE –

 - Curved penis

 - Erections Having problems during intercourse

 ACUTE PHASE: This phase lasts between 6- and 12 months.
 During this era the scar forms under the skin of your penis, causing a curvature or other change in its shape and form.

 CHRONIC PHASE: The scar has stopped growing during this stage, and the arch within the penis doesn’t go downhill.
 The pain will almost be passed by now, but sometimes it can continue, especially with erections.

 Peyronie’s disease is more likely to happen as you become older.
 It occurs in about 10-15% of middle-aged men but the frequency of the condition is especially in men in their 50’s and 60’s. arch in younger men is less often due to Peyronie disease.